 In June 2007, the Alliance Board of Directors approved resolutions to establish emergency cash reserves.
 In 2013, the Board adopted metrics which required the operation reserve to be indexed to six months of operating expenses.
-However, when setting the 2017 through 2018 Budget, the Board of Directors chose to forgo additional transfers into the reserve account in an effort to minimize rate increases.
 These reserves are intended to keep the utility in operation in the event of cash flow disruptions that can occur due to natural or man-made catastrophes.
 The Alliance's emergency reserves are as follows:

-Amount
+Туре Amount

-3,000,000
+Emergency Capital Reserve 3,000,000

-7,563,692
+Emergency Operations Reserve 8,869,869

-\$10,563,692
+Total \$11,869,869